UmeshSingla/user-tags/readme.txt

     Flexible Fields: User Name is included by default, but you can add more fields like Bio and Images, all configured with the block settings along with an option to filter it.

-The plugin is compatible with multisite enviornment.
+The plugin is compatible with multisite environment.

 == Installation ==